-An action for trademark infringement is competent to its owner and, under certain conditions, licensees.
-Unless the terms of the licence state otherwise, licensees are entitled under Maltese law to call on the trademark owner to take infringement proceedings in respect of any matter affecting their interest.
-Subsequently, if the owner either refuses to act or fails to do so within two months after being called upon, the licensee would be able to bring proceedings in its own name as though it were the proprietor.
+An action for trademark infringement is competent to its proprietor and, under certain conditions, licensees.
+Unless the terms of the licence state otherwise, licensees are entitled under Maltese law to call upon the trademark proprietor to take infringement proceedings in respect of any matter affecting their interest.
+Subsequently, if the proprietor either refuses to act or fails to do so within two months from being called upon to do so, the licensee would be able to bring proceedings in its own name as though it were the proprietor and, in such case, the proprietor would be joined in the suit.
 An exclusive licence may, however, provide that the licensee shall be entitled to bring proceedings in its own name against any person other than the proprietor and thus, set aside the previous procedure.